 - Animals that play more often have longer and healthier lives. [i]

 - Play and affiliative behavior between humans and dogs – with the absence of any behaviors associated with control or authority of the human part helps to decreases stress.[ii]

 - You might be interested in this book: Play Together, Stay Together – Happy and Healthy Play Between People and Dogs

 - Dogs can get over excited and nip or bite.
 Don’t play roughly with them.

-- Contrary to popular belief tug-o-war is okay.
+- Contrary to popular belief tug-o-war can be okay in many cases assuming your dog is not possessive over their toys or is likely to mis-read your intentions.
 Just make sure the humans initiate the play and not the dog

 - If they are getting too “revved” (over-excited) up, then before they get revved up, bring them out of the fun to have them sit and relax for a reward before starting up again.

 - Make sure you use treats frequently, keeping the spirit of fun and good times alive.

 - Make sure you know if your dog is actually enjoying himself.
 Play is good, but not if it’s making him more anxious.

 - Ensure toys and objects are “bite worthy”.
 In other words, if they chew it, it won’t break, or pieces won’t easily get swallowed